spsquared/SPARK_Future-Engineers_2023/README.md

 |                                                                                                                                      |                                                                                                                                   |
 | ------------------------------------------------------------------------------------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------- |
 | [![WRO 2023 Future Engineers Internationals - Demonstration Run - No Traffic Signals](./img/docs/thumbnail0.jpg)](https://youtu.be/) | [![WRO 2023 Future Engineers Internationals - Demonstration Run - Traffic Signals](./img/docs/thumbnail1.jpg)](https://youtu.be/) |

 ***

+# Lessons Learned

+* We learned that you need to use `numpy` or `cv2` for almost all the image processing, because python for loops are way too slow.
+* We started by trying SLAM (Simultaneous Localization And Mapping) for our car, which turns out to be unneccessary for our purpose.
+So we instead switched to a simplified version, which keeps only a rough location and orientation of the vehicle.
+This turns out to be a good balance between speed and accuracy.
+* We learned that sending too many oscillating inputs to the servo will cause it to stop responding, because of a built-in safety protection.
+We fixed this by adding input smoothing.
+* We learned that the car will scrape paint off of the walls.
+* We learned that keeping an XSS bug is not a good idea.

+***